 Here are some tips for choosing the right cheeses for you.
 Choose different types of cheeses, like gooey gouda, gruyere, or provolone.
 But you also want to add an element of sharpness, so include cheese like sharp or extra sharp cheddar, asiago, or even blue cheese.
 An element of creaminess will help emulsify your macaroni and cheese and keep it from curdling.
 I use American cheese for that, but you can also use Velveeta.
 I try to avoid the latter because it’s processed, but I’d be lying if I said it doesn’t get the job done.
 Other cheeses are a personal preference.
 I add chevre (soft goat’s milk cheese) to give this mac and cheese tang.
 You can also add a Colby jack, swiss, or pepper jack for a unique flavor.

-What goes into this Five Cheese Baked Macaroni and Cheese?
+How do I make Five Cheese Baked Macaroni and Cheese?

-In addition to a pound of large elbow macaroni, you’ll need evaporated milk, unsalted Danish Creamery butter, an egg, ground: paprika, garlic, onion, mustard, black pepper, seasoned salt, and cayenne pepper, and our five cheese blend.
+In addition to a pound of large elbow macaroni, you’ll need evaporated milk, unsalted butter, an egg, seasoned salt, granulated garlic, granulated onion powder, ground mustard, paprika, black pepper, and cayenne pepper, and that five cheese blend.

 The importance of shredding your five cheese blend by hand